kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Kora's New Learning Model Can Be Summarized as a Feedback System
+## Kora's New Learning Model Can Be Summarized as a Feedback System { #koras-new-learning-model }

 The old learning system was mostly information retrieval: